ollikoo/note-app/README.md

 3. Copy `.env.example` file and name it as `.env` and then paste the generated token as value of `TOKEN_SECRET`.

-4. To build and start containers, run `docker-compose --env-file ./backend/.env up`.
+4. To build and start containers, run `docker-compose --env-file ./backend/.env up` in the root directory.
 Applications will start and the UI is available at [http://localhost:3000](http://localhost:3000).

 5. RedisInsight GUI is available at [http://localhost:8001](http://localhost:8001).